thundercomb/csv-pubsub-bq-streamer/README.md

 python3 stream_and_pub.py
 ```

-# Listen and insert into BigQuery
+# Subscribe and insert into BigQuery

 ```
 python3 sub_and_insert.py